HSBC Lifetime Mortgages

 Your tax position is another consideration, as the funds released are usually free of income tax.
 However, it is essential to understand how receiving funds may affect your entitlement to certain means-tested benefits.
 Every borrower should receive personalised advice from a qualified provider who will take their individual needs into account.

-How Equity Release Works – A Process
+How a HSBC Lifetime Mortgage Works – A Process

-Equity release can offer a flexible and secure way to access the money tied up in your home, with the potential to transform your later years while staying in the property you love.
+A lifetime mortgage can offer a flexible and secure way to access the money tied up in your home, with the potential to transform your later years while staying in the property you love.

-Minimum Age and Property Requirements
+Minimum Age and Property Requirements for HSBC Lifetime Mortgages

-A Process to Understand Your Requirements
+A Process to Understand Your Requirements before applying for a HSBC Lifetime Mortgage

 Interest Rates and Payment Options

-A qualified equity release adviser will walk you through all available options and help you understand the total cost of borrowing.
+A qualified lifetime mortgage adviser will walk you through all available options and help you understand the total cost of borrowing.
 Some plans come with no advice fee, while others may include upfront fees or special conditions.
 Your adviser will make a personalised recommendation based on your age, health, property value, and overall goals.
 This includes exploring the impact on your inheritance tax planning and your children‘s future.

 A Process to Choosing the Right Payment Plan